-A seafloor sediment that consists of at least 30% diatom remains.
+A siliceous seafloor sediment that consists of at least 30% diatom remains.

-A planet that has layers composed of elements and minerals of different densities.
+A planet that has layers composed of materials with different densities and different properties.
 As an example, Earth is a differentiated planet because it has a metal-rich core, surrounded by a rocky mantle, and covered by a crust of low-density minerals.

 Drilling wells that are deliberately deviated from the vertical to hit a target that is not directly beneath the well site or to penetrate a greater thickness of rock within a productive zone.

 The volume of water in a flowing stream that passes a given location in a unit of time.
 Frequently expressed in cubic feet per second or cubic meters per second.
-Calculated by the formula Q = A x V where Q is the discharge, A is the cross sectional area of the channel and V is the average velocity of the stream.
+Calculated by the formula Q = A x V - where Q is the discharge, A is the cross sectional area of the channel and V is the average velocity of the stream.
 The hydrograph at left shows a peak discharge of a little over 200 cubic feet per second.